Introducing Matt's Music Library Manager Suite - MuMan® V1.0.13beta

 MuMan normally never modifies any tags or other information in the music files themselves, but it can optionally do this when you import or export your music files.
 All ratings, moods and genres are maintained in the separate database file, with extension ".muman2", which is usually stored in the music files directory using the library name.

 You can have different library files for different music directories.
 The library file should be saved in the root music files directory, which may be on your PC's local drive, or may be on an external USB or network drive.

 It's a good idea to maintain one or more separate external backup drives containing copies of all your music files and the MuMan database file.
 It can take many hours, years, or even decades to digitize an entire CD or LP collection.
 Losing your music files because some idiot spilled beer on your computer could be very unfortunate.
 MuMan has an easy-to-use Backup Music Files feature.
 This also saves a backup copy of your music library database so you don't have to re-enter the genre, mood and rating information for thousands of tracks, which would be rather annoying.

 For successful wild parties and workouts you should play tracks with a matching tempo.
 MuMan has the tools you need to find the BPM tempo of all your tracks.
 Check out the BPM Calculator and the BPM Sampler.

-By using this software, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.
+By using this software or website, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.